BirdVox/bv_context_adaptation/progress.md

 17. [DONE] Train ICASSP convnet with "all but noise" augmentation.

-18. [IN PROGRESS] Predict "all but noise" on clips.
+18. [DONE] Predict "all but noise" on clips.

 19. [IN PROGRESS] Predict "all but noise" on full nights.